Thursday, November 30, 2017

 One tooth only

-Aufhocker (crouchers) are a popular motif for gargoyles on medieval churches depicting people having nightmares.
-Humans or wild animals are crouching on people, giving them bad dreams.
+Aufhockers (crouchers) are a popular motif for gargoyles in medieval churches.
+They depict people having nightmares, with humans or wild animals crouching on them, giving them bad dreams.

 The oldest gargoyle at the Minster church dates from 1240